SomeFellowPerson/justanotherzipcracker/README.md

 justanotherzipcracker is a CLI tool (No GUI!)
-The Syntax goes like following:
+The Syntax goes as follows:
 *************************************************************
 python crack_zip.py -w <wordlist-of-choice> -z <zip-to-crack>
 *************************************************************